AndrewMcg2309/SpaceBattle/README.md

 #### Behaviours
 - Large turrets on timed fire with timed movement of the shot recoil
 #### Display
-- Different anlge of scene 6 with turrets firing at enemy
+- Different angle of scene 6 with turrets firing at enemy

 ### Scene 9